What is Podiatric Surgery?

 What podiatric service costs will my health fund cover?

-When foot and ankle surgery is performed by an accredited podiatrist, funds are required to pay the minimum default benefit toward hospital costs.
+If podiatric surgery is included on your hospital policy, and if your foot and ankle surgery is performed by an accredited podiatrist, funds are required to pay the minimum default benefit toward hospital costs.
 The default benefit covers the accommodation cost of being treated as a private patient in a public hospital in a shared room (a private room may attract an out-of-pocket expense) but only covers a portion of the accommodation cost and none of the theatre fee in a private hospital.
 Funds must also cover the cost of a prosthesis that is associated with the surgery and is listed on the Government approved Prostheses list.

 As there is no Medicare item number for a podiatric surgeon’s services or the associated anaesthetist’s service, it is not mandatory for a health fund to pay benefits from their hospital tables for these medical costs.
 Medicare will not provide a benefit toward the surgeon and anaesthetist’s fees.